All Episodes

 Being president is a dangerous thing.

-And especially when you're an active president, when you're somebody that wants to make our country secure, when you want to build a strong military.
+And especially when you're an active president, when you're somebody that wants to make our country secure, when you want to build a strong military, so U.S. officials say this is unrelated to the attempted assassination of Trump in Butler, Pennsylvania on July 13th.

-But keep in mind federal agents uh arrested Mershant just one day before that rally.
+But keep in mind, federal agents arrested Murshant just one day before that rally.

-So they arrested him on July twelfth, guys.
+So they arrested him on July 12th, guys.

 Okay.

-Um Lamario official says, Mario, just want to let you know you're a fucking G. I appreciate that, my friend.
+Lamario official says, Myra, just want to let you know you're a fucking G. I appreciate that, my friend.

-Another super chat from Farm Workers says, Yo, Marvin, you should do the Leo Frank case.
+Another super chat from Farm Worker says, Yo, Marin, you should do the Leo Frank case.

 He told a confidential informant that his targets hurt Pakistan in the Muslim world.